 Rising uncertainty amid tariff threats―what does it mean for Canadian investors?

-Whenever the threat of tariffs raises its ugly head, market volatility is never far.
-On Saturday February 1st, the Trump Administration announced that the United States was imposing significant tariffs on its largest trading partners: 25% on Canadian and Mexican goods and 10% on Canadian energy products.
-China also faces a 10% export tariff.
+Whenever the threat of tariffs raises its ugly head, market volatility is never far behind.
+On Saturday, February 1, the Trump administration announced that the United States was imposing significant tariffs on its largest trading partners: 25% on Canadian and Mexican goods and 10% on Canadian energy products.
+China also faces a 20% export tariff.

 "While most investors know not to make knee-jerk investment decisions, it isn’t always easy to do so."

-Donald Trump’s victory in last November’s U.S. Presidential election made headlines around the world and generated countless analysis and pieces.
+Donald Trump’s victory in last November’s U.S. presidential election made headlines around the world and generated countless analysis and opinion pieces.
 Among them, the view that the new U.S. administration was looking to introduce tariffs of up to 25% on Canadian exports to the United States.

-Speculation heightened in the lead up to the inauguration ceremony on January 20, but few could’ve anticipated the turn of events that followed.
+Speculation heightened in the lead-up to the inauguration ceremony on January 20, but few could have anticipated the turn of events that followed.
 The morning brought relief as news outlets reported that in place of a tariff announcement, a broad memorandum would be issued, directing U.S. government agencies to study the country’s trade deficits and evaluate U.S. trade relationships.
-The evening, however, brought news that Washington could impose 25% tariffs on Canadian goods from February 1.
-That deadline has now passed and the Trump Administration stayed true to their word.
+That evening, however, brought news that Washington could impose 25% tariffs on Canadian goods from February 1.
+Here we are, a month later, and the tariffs have been implemented, but uncertainty remains.

-Unsurprisingly, this has caused some angst among Canadians.
-While tariffs in any form are likely to have a negative impact on Canada’s economy, as investors, it’s worth bearing in mind that the economy is distinct from the markets.
+As noted earlier, tariffs in any form are likely to have a negative impact on Canada’s economy.
+That said, it’s worth bearing in mind that the economy is distinct from the markets.

 It’s impossible to predict how Washington’s policies will evolve over the coming months.
-Will the Trump administration quickly pivot if gasoline prices begin to rise materially, or inflation increases due to the likely extra cost of tariffs on the US consumer?
-Or will this become a long, drawn-out battle?
-For now, any discussion around quantifying the impact on the economy would amount to, at best, false precision, and at worst, pure speculation.
-That said, it’s important to understand the economic relationship between Canada and the United States as well as the investment landscape that we were operating in the last time we experienced tariff uncertainty, i.e., in 2017 and 2018.
+Will the Trump administration quickly pivot if gasoline prices begin to rise materially or inflation increases due to the likely extra cost of tariffs on the U.S. consumer?
+Or will this become a long, drawn out battle?
+For now, any discussion around quantifying the impact on the economy would amount to, at best, false precision and, at worst, pure speculation.
+That said, it’s important to understand the economic relationship between Canada and the United States as well as the investment landscape that we were operating in the last time we experienced tariff uncertainty (i.e., in 2017/2018).

 Trade: the world’s most comprehensive trading relationship

-It’s no coincidence that Ottawa and Washington describe trade between both countries as “the world’s most comprehensive trading relationship.”
-Goods and services worth nearly $3.6 billion (US$2.7 billion) cross the border each day in 2023.
+It’s no coincidence that Ottawa and Washington have long described trade between both countries as “the world’s most comprehensive trading relationship.”
+Goods and services worth nearly CAD$3.6 billion (US$2.7 billion) crossed the border each day in 2023.
 It shouldn’t surprise anyone that Canada and the United States are each other’s largest export markets.
-Similarly, the United States is the single largest investor in Canada while Canada returned the favour by being the biggest source of foreign direct investment to its neighbour to the south at the end of 2023.1
+Similarly, the United States is the single largest investor in Canada while Canada returned the favour by being the biggest source of foreign direct investment to its neighbour to the south at the end of 2023.2

 Energy: a key component of U.S. energy security